Seiðr/Fornsed or "Norse Shamanism"

 And healing hands for life

-On the Shamanic Healing page on this site I provide pointers for choosing a shamanic practitioner- as this person will literally be handling your soul.
-Choose your practitioner with the same care as you would selecting a brain surgeon for your child!!
+Choose your shamanic teacher (or shamanic practitioner) with immense care, as this person will literally be handling your soul.
+Ideally select them with the same care as you would apply to selecting a brain surgeon for your child.

-I will say the same thing for choosing a teacher of Norther Tradition studies (or indeed any form of committed spiritual studies).
-The teacher you choose will shape your journey forever and in doing so have a lasting influence on your life and own work.
+The teacher you choose will shape your journey forever and, in doing so, will have a lasting influence on your life and own work.

-I may the right teacher for you or I may not be - I urge you to consult your own spirit allies and choose with great care!
+I may the right teacher for you, or I may not be - I urge you to consult your own spirit allies about this.
+Next talk to human beings, people who have trained with the teacher you are looking at.
+Listen to their experiences.

-If at all possible I also urge you to choose a teacher who presents material that has some connection to your ancestors - so key figures in worlds unseen will step forward to support your work.
+If at all possible, I also urge you to choose a teacher who presents material that has some connection to your ancestors, but I appreciate that in some cases this impossible.
+There are now many people out there who have ancestry too diverse to have clarity about that.